AvHCPF/mofizsunshine.github.io/index.md

 Choosing ecology as a career was a deliberate path in a context where professional choices are often shaped by social expectations.
 Formative experiences, including studying sustainable development at the Indian Institute of Technology Madras and working as a tour guide across Bangladesh, broadened my perspective and deepened my appreciation of the relationships between people, place, and environment.

-Today, my research explores how environmental change reshapes societies in vulnerable river deltas.
+My research explores how environmental change reshapes societies in vulnerable river deltas.
 Combining ethnographic perspectives with interdisciplinary mixed methods, I investigate pathways toward more just, resilient, and sustainable futures.

  I am a fellow of [Future Earth Coast](https://www.futureearthcoasts.org/) and member of the [Anthropocene Sediment Network](https://anthrosednet.com/) team.